 Roger Wohlner is a writer and financial advisor with over 20 years of financial services experience.
 He writes about financial planning for Wealthsimple and for a number of financial advisors.
 His work has been published in Investopedia, Yahoo!
 Finance, The Motley Fool, Money.com, US News among other publications.
 Roger owns his own finance blog called 'The Chicago Financial Planner'.
 He holds an MBA from Marquette University and a Bachelor’s degree with an emphasis on finance from the University of Wisconsin-Oshkosh.

 Fixed income securities pay investors a fixed or defined level of income at specified intervals.
 When the security matures, the investor receives the face value of the security.
-These are often bonds, which are debt securities issued by corporations, the U.S Treasury, state and local governments and federal governmental agencies.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
+These are often bonds, which are debt securities issued by corporations, the U.S Treasury, state and local governments and federal governmental agencies.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Types of fixed income investments